Books are integral to our lives.

 I’m proud to say that I worked with Linda M. Hasselstrom on her latest book.
 Linda writes from the heart, and from her experience as a rancher on the western Dakota plains.
 Write Now, Here’s How! is a collection of forty essays that lead the reader through six decades of writing challenges.
 Hasselstrom knows how to encourage, challenge, instruct and entertain.
-I helped Linda with the design work, and the book is being published through Palmer Creek Publishing.
-Pre-sales start June 15 on Amazon; the book is scheduled for release on August 1.
+I helped Linda with the design work, and the book is published through Palmer Creek Publishing.

 My epic photographic expedition last May covered thousands of miles, from eastern Colorado to Mesa Verde, Hovenweep, and down the Green River in Utah.
 With over 100 pages of photographs and text, the trip produced many memorable images, some of which are available in the Gallery.

-Hardcover and softcover versions are available for purchase on Amazon.
+The hardcover and softcover editions are available for purchase on Amazon.

 Stories Told in Things Left Behind

 My most popular series, “Stories Told…” is available as a 48 page hard-cover volume.
 With 42 memorable photographs, this intimate look at my current series deserves a spot on your bookshelf or coffee table.
-Available signed, at art shows, or through my online store.
+Available signed, at art shows, or by mail.

 A Disappearing Agrarian Landscape